 - Place customs paperwork (if required) in an envelope and securely attach to your parcel (always keep an extra copy for yourself).

-- Only use our labels, do not use any labels or complete any form brought in by the driver (with the exception of Interlink if you do not have a printer)
+- Only use our labels, do not use any labels or complete any form brought in by the driver.

 - Keep the emails we sent you until after your parcel has been safely delivered, as these will be useful for tracking your parcel.